R4v3e/osuskinnmakinghelper/README.md

 # osu skin making helper

+CAUTION: Better to copy four skin folder before using program

 search for all files in directory and copy files to main path that allows creator to organize everything in sub directories.